What’s on the MCAT?

 Psychological, Social, and Biological Foundations of Behavior

-Like the other science sections, this is a 95-minute long multiple-choice section with a mix of passage-based and discrete questions.
+Like the other science sections, this section has a mix of passage-based and discrete questions.
 You will be tested on your understanding of how psychological factors and social/cultural factors can influence situations.
 While this knowledge may not help you diagnose, it can help doctors understand their patients.

 • 65% Introductory Psychology